 Popular sire syndrome dogs

 Popular Stud or Popular Sire Syndrome is when a male dog with exceptional physical attributes gets chosen to breed repeatedly.
 Studs of sought-after breeds or a winning record in competitions often experience the popular sire syndrome.

 Popular sire syndrome is detrimental to the dog population.
-Using only one source of sperm diminishes healthy variation in the gene pool.
-It also increases the chances of defective genes of the sire passing on and multiplying in the future generations.
+It increases the chances of defective genes of the sire passing on and multiplying in the future generations.
 We may not know of this problem until a couple of generations later.

 Are you over-breeding your male stud dog?